G4me4u/pic-programmer-arduino/README.md

-# Pic programmer using Arduino
+# PIC programmer using Arduino
-A pic programmer made using Arduino and Processing (Java)
+A PIC programmer made using Arduino and Processing (Java)